Skip to main content

 Result

 CH05 cleared the moment the new connector was refitted, and the signal held steady.
-The unit has run without the error returning, at a fraction of the quoted control board replacement cost.
-The owner avoided a $350 part that was never the fault.
+The connection was remade at the one point that had been dropping out, and the unit has run since without the error returning.
+No board was replaced.

 What we were told

 The aircon kept showing an error code.
 Switching it off and on sometimes cleared it, but lately the code returned within hours.
 The owner had grown tired of resetting it.
-A previous contractor had quoted an outdoor unit board replacement at $350, so the owner wanted a second opinion before spending.
+An outdoor board replacement was where this seemed to be heading, so the owner wanted a second opinion before spending.

 What we checked